-As per the feedback of students, alumni, teachers and Employers, a need was felt to update the curriculum of the BBA program to make it industry ready.
-In addition, with New Education Policy 2020, the curriculum of BBA was required to incorporate the features such as: CBCS, Multi-entry and Multi-exit, Academic Bank of Credits, etc. The current syllabus and scheme has been worked out for 3 and 4 years with flexible entry and exit.
+As per the feedback of students, alumni, teachers and Employers, a need was felt to update the curriculum of the BBA(B&I) program to make it industry ready.
+In addition, with New Education Policy 2020, the curriculum of BBA(B&I) was required to incorporate the features such as: CBCS, Multi-entries and Multi-exits, Academic Bank of Credits, etc. The current syllabus and scheme has been worked out for 3 and 4 years with flexible entry and exit.